ungoldman/electron-repl/readme.md

 var pizza = 1
 ```

-if you run `node-repl hello.js` you will get a repl, just like when you run `node`.
+if you run `electron-repl hello.js` you will get a repl, just like when you run `electron`.

 The difference is that this repl is running *in the same context as your program*.

 ```
-$ node-repl hello.js
+$ electron-repl hello.js
-> 1 + 1 // we are in a node repl
+> 1 + 1 // we are in an electron repl
 2
 > pizza // we can access variables in our program
 1
 >
 ```

+## credit

+This is a fork of [node-repl](https://github.com/maxogden/node-repl) modified to work with [electron](https://github.com/electron/electron).
+Almost everything in this module was originally created by [maxogden](https://github.com/maxogden) and `node-repl` contributors.
+Thank you!

+## license

+BSD